md8n/GCodeClean/BuildItYourself.md

 ## GCodeClean Solution Organisation

-GCodeClean is organised into 3 projects:
+GCodeClean is organised into 4 projects:
 1. GCodeClean - A library that contains most of the code
+2. Actions - A library of the various commands (actions) provided by GCodeClean, performed by calling the above library - this also does the actual file handling
-2. CLI - An executable to call the above library - this also handles the command line arguments and does the actual file handling
+3. CLI - An executable to call the Actions library - this also handles the command line arguments
 3. CodeClean.Test - A test suite - which will be 'grown' over time.

 ## Deployment